I love a good hot bath, don’t you? To me, it’s a great way to wind down from a stressful day.

 The top layer of skin (epidermis) is made up of row after row of cells.
-If you looked at these rows of cells as a 2D drawing they’d look similar to a brick wall… each cell centered in-between the two cells below it.
-I’m not sure on the exact reason as to why the skin’s structure is this way as I’m sure there are a lot, but my best guess is for strength.
+If you looked at these rows of cells as a 2D drawing they’d look similar to a brick wall with each cell centered between the two cells below it.
+I’m not sure of the exact reason why the skin’s structure is this way, as I’m sure there are many reasons, but my best guess is for strength.

 The layers of the skin work to bridge the gap between the inside of the body and the outside world.
 It’s a pathway between internal and external.
-This layer controls what gets in and out… water, chemicals, bacteria… you get the point.
+This layer controls what gets in and out, such as water, chemicals, and bacteria.
 It’s our first line of defense so taking good care of our skin and our children’s skin is very important.

 The Merck Manual website states that these vessels provide nutrients and regulate body temperature.
 Heat makes the capillaries dilate (get bigger in diameter) and cold makes the capillaries constrict (get smaller in diameter).

-It’s the relationship between this top and middle layer of skin… between the controlling epidermis and the nutrient exchanging blood vessels of the dermis that gives us the reason as to why these mild, external tea preparations work well.
+It’s the relationship between this top and middle layer of skin… between the controlling epidermis and the nutrient-exchanging blood vessels of the dermis that gives us the reason why these mild, external tea preparations work well.

 It’s all about absorption and chemical exchange.

-When you put a lukewarm compress on your child’s head, neck, or any other body part when they have a fever and you keep replacing it, it not only softens the external layer of skin allowing more of the moisture in, but because the body is hot, the blood vessels in the skin are dilated and releasing heat.
+When you put a lukewarm compress on your child’s head, neck, or any other body part when they have a fever and keep replacing it, it not only softens the external layer of skin allowing more of the moisture to enter, but since the body is hot, the blood vessels in the skin are dilated and release more heat at the same time.
 This dilation also means more blood is circulating so more nutrients and chemicals are being exchanged.
-This is perfect because the constituents that transferred out of the herbs and into the water can be picked up by these tiny capillaries and transported throughout the body at this point.
+This is perfect because the constituents that are transferred out of the herbs and into the water can be picked up by these tiny capillaries and transported throughout the body at this point.
 If you’ve chosen to use some diaphoretic herbs in your compress they can help stimulate the body to open the skin’s pores and allow the body to sweat.
 This process can help to lower your kiddo’s fever at a nice steady pace.

 I hope that this example shows you how an external herbal preparation can work if an internal preparation can’t be used in one situation.

-Hopefully at this point you now know the differences in herbal washes, compresses, and fomentations and how they differ from herbal teas, infusions, and decoction.
-I also hope you have some ideas as to how you can uses these preparations as future needs arise.
+Hopefully, at this point, you now know the differences in herbal washes, compresses, and fomentations and how they differ from herbal teas, infusions, and decoction.
+I also hope you have some ideas as to how you can use these preparations as future needs arise.